pardahlman/PainlessHttp/README.md

 ```

 ### Customizing request
 The default behavior of PainlessHttp should satisfy most of the developer out there.
-However, if you for some reason want to control headers and other properties of the request that is sent, there is a way to do so.
-With the ``WebrequestModifier`` you get access to the raw request and can do all sorts of things, like adding you custom request header.
+However, if you for some reason want to control manipulate properties of the request that is sent, there is a way to do so.
+With the ``WebrequestModifier`` you get access to the raw request and do all sorts of things, like adding you custom request header.
 ```csharp
   var config = new HttpClientConfiguration
   {